MicrosoftDocs/azure-docs/articles/container-apps/background-processing.md

 ms.author: joarteir
 ---

-# Tutorial: Deploy a Background processing Application with Azure Container Apps
+# Tutorial: Deploy a background processing application with Azure Container Apps

-Azure Container Apps allows an application to be deployed without opening any ingress to the container where the application is running.
-Application runs as a background process using the container image, cpu cores, memory, secrets, environment variables and scale rules defined by you.
+Azure Container Apps allows you to deploy and applications without requiring the exposure of public endpoints.
+In this tutorial, you deploy a sample application that reads messages from an Azure Storage Queue and logs the messages in a Azure log Analytics workspace.
+Using Container Apps scale rules, the application can scale up and down based on the Azure Storage queue length.
+When there are no messages on the queue, the container app scales down to zero.

-In this Tutorial, a sample application is deployed to read messages from an Azure Storage Queue and logs the message in Azure log Analytics workspace.
-Using container apps scale rules feature, the application will scale up and down based on the Azure Storage queue length.
-When there is no messages on the queue, application will scales down to zero.
 You learn how to:

 > [!div class="checklist"]
 > * Create a Container Apps environment to deploy your container apps
 > * Create an Azure Storage Queue to send messages to the container app
-> * Deploy your Background processing application as a container app
+> * Deploy your background processing application as a container app
-> * Verify if Azure Storage Queue messages have been processed by the container app
+> * Verify that the queue messages are processed by the container app

 <!-- ## Setup application and container